myData = {

 You should now make it a priority Sign Up!

-Practical 3 is hard, so I want to provide another chance for the concepts to bed in before we use them in an object-oriented way through Pandas.
-Yes, Week 5 will show how we combine concepts covered over the preceding two weeks in practice to ‘do data science’.
+The preceding practical is hard, so I want to provide another chance for the concepts to bed in before we use them in an object-oriented way through Pandas.
+Yes, Week 5 will show how we combine concepts covered over the preceding two weeks in practice to begin to ‘do data science’.

 This task briefly recaps the final part of the previous practical and builds on the DOLs to Data and Functions lectures.